Whitneyto/whitneyto.github.io/README.md

 * Understand the syntax of Markdown including: Making different headers, ordered/unordered list, **Bold text**, *Italic text*, inserting images, etc.

 ## Web basics
-* Learning HTML and CSS from tutorials on [MarkSheet](https://marksheet.io/html-text.html) and [htmlreference](https://htmlreference.io/element/a/) sites
+* Learn HTML and CSS from tutorials on [MarkSheet](https://marksheet.io/html-text.html) and [htmlreference](https://htmlreference.io/element/a/) sites

-* Constructed a simple webpage project using HTML, CSS, and Bootstrap to give some styles on the webpage
+* Constructe a simple webpage project using HTML, CSS, and Bootstrap to give some styles on the webpage

     * Access project [here](https://whitneyto.github.io/FirstProject) and access source code here [here](https://github.com/Whitneyto/FirstProject)

+* Create a simple website using React, React Bootstrap, and Typescript.
+You can access the websire [here](https://Whitneyto.github.io/Project2)

+   * This porject can also be access from the first website created
+   * Source code for the React website can be access [here](https://github.com/Whitneyto/Project2)

 ## Visual Studio Code
 * Using git in VSCode and terminal to clone project, change and update code/project to Github